ci-group/revolve2/docs/source/physical_robot_core_setup/index.rst

 Setting up the RPi
 ------------------
 This step is the same for all types of hardware.
-To set up the RPi follow the steps below carefully.

 #.
-Flash the SD card with the RPi OS (previously Raspbian).
+Flash the SD card with Raspberry Pi OS (previously Raspbian).
 Some Important notes:

-    * If you are required to pick a username and password, it is recommended to pick :code:`pi` and :code:`raspberry` for easier access.
+    * If you are required to pick a username and password, it is recommended to pick :code:`pi` and :code:`raspberry`.
 These are the defaults for most RPi installations.
     * Reminder for CI Group people: if you select a keyboard layout, pick `English(US)`.
 It can always be changed using the `raspi-config` tool on the RPi.
     * When setting up the Wi-Fi connection, select your Country.
 (CI-Group Wi-Fi: *ThymioNet*)